-[&]quot;Ubuntu" is a popular distribution of Linux.
-Each student will install Ubuntu 20.04 to a removable HDD in classroom D and learn basic operation of GUI.
+&quot;Ubuntu" is a popular distribution of Linux.
+Each student will install Ubuntu 20.04 to students' PC and learn basic operation using GUI.

 Lesson 5 and 6: What happens when a command is executed

 The Linux command line interface, shell, executes various tasks after an user enter a command before the command is executed.
 Understanding the behaviors is the basic of shell scripting.